john-data-chen/ts-react-drag-and-drop-starter-kit/README.md

 - Add CI / CD
 - Add Accessibility such as ARIA tags or keyboard support
 - Add more details into README or use Storybook to demonstrate

-## Known issues and root causes

-- Use motion alpha version for React 19, it might be the root cause of the issue of scale animations can't display in mobile devices